lincolnyouree/Pokemon-API/README.md

 # Pokémon Index

-* A fun, simple Pokémon index using React, Heroku, and RESTful API.
+* A fun, simple Pokémon index using React and RESTful API.

-* Click [here](https://pokemon-index-app.herokuapp.com/) to view the index!

 ## Technologies Used:

 * React.js
 * API
-* Heroku

 ## Credits: